Persian verbs: Perfect continuous

 The negative (which is rare) is made with ne-: nemikarde am 'I have not been doing'.

-This tense is not used in the same way in Persian as the English perfect continuous.
+This construction is not used in the same way in Persian as the English perfect continuous.
 As noted above, the present, not the perfect is used in sentences of the kind 'I have been waiting for an hour' (lit. 'it is an hour that I am waiting for you').